ezodude/pika-primary-colour-ml/README.md

 #######################   Overview   ##################################
 #######################################################################

 We created a dataset containing roughly 80 labelled pictures.
-A neural network was trained to predict the color for patches of the image but we found that
+A neural network was trained to predict the color for tiles of the image but we found that
-The neural network can not handle different patch sizes and The accuracy of the neural network only reaches 80 to 85%.
+The neural network can not handle different tile sizes and The accuracy of the neural network only reaches 80 to 85%.
 This can be solved by Using a larger dataset
 Using transfer learning from similar datasets.
 Because of those limitations and an approaching deadline we evaluated a more classical approach that uses a statistical analysis.
 This approach was implemented in Python and then translated into C++.
 The code was tested and the accuracy surpassed 90%.
-The runtime of the final algorithm is below 0.1 seconds for a 100 by 100 pixel patch.
+The runtime of the final algorithm is below 0.1 seconds for a 100 by 100 pixel tile.

 We will now describe the components in more detail.